austinsamsel/samsel-anderson/about.md

 In fall of 2010, Kate was accepted into the BMI Lehman Engel Musical Theatre Workshop.
 Kate was paired with Elyssa Samsel for her very first assignment and the two have been writing partners ever since.
 They are both members of the BMI Advanced Workshop.
 Kate is also a member of the BMI Librettist Workshop and currently studies improv and sketch comedy at the Upright Citizens Brigade Training Center.

 Kate and Elyssa's work has been featured in the New York Theater Barn's D-Lounge Series, The Platform: London, as well as "4@15" with NYU Steinhardt and UC Irvine.
 They have penned three short musical comedies, "Camp Wish-No-More", "Llamaze 101", and "My Little Brony".
 "Camp Wish-No-More", an original musical about a camp for delusional girls who believe they are Disney Princesses, was developed into a full length 90 minute musical, and presented as a staged reading with NYU Steinhardt in the fall of 2013.
 Kate and Elyssa contributed "Kittens First Full Moon" based on the book by Kevin Henkes to Theatreworks USA's "Fly Guy and Other Stories" which will tour the US this fall.
 Kate and Elyssa are currently working on some exciting new projects including two adaptations and an original work.
+They have recently been hired to write songs for an upcoming animated project that will be officially announced shortly.

 ***